Using the right words and phrases on a sales call can have a big influence on the outcome. But what are the best sales statements to use?

-This will give a bespoke, tailor-made feel to your call opening.
+This will give a bespoke, tailor-made feel to the call opening.

 “Unlike our competitors, we’re proud to offer…”

-Stated without arrogance, this will project a sense of genuine confidence in your products/service.
+Stated without arrogance, this will project a sense of genuine confidence in the organisation’s products/service.

 “Let’s see if we can put together a package that’s perfect for you…”

-Conveying an image of versatility will give you an invaluable edge over your rivals.
+Conveying an image of versatility will give the organisation an invaluable edge over its rivals.

-Showing that your company recognises the customer’s specific requirements will set you apart as a highly astute service provider.
+Showing that the company recognises the customer’s specific requirements will set it apart as a highly astute service provider.

 “I can guarantee you that we…”

-Weighty assertions will help to garner the sort of agent-client affinity that will have your customers coming back for more…
+Weighty assertions will help to garner the sort of agent–client affinity that will likely have customers coming back for more…

 The Eager Rebound